Will Eating a Whole-Food Plant-Based Diet Help Me Lose Weight? + Hot & Sour Soup

 I’m not a fan of focusing on calories, but knowing which foods are more calorie-dense than others is helpful when taking stock of where you are and where you want to go.

-A whole food plant based way of eating can definitely help people lose weight in a healthy and sustainable way.
+A whole-food plant-based way of eating can definitely help people lose weight in a healthy and sustainable way.

 We see it all the time in our community.
 This is most likely because whole plant foods are more nutrient-dense than they are calorie-dense (shout out to fiber and water), so you can eat bigger portions and feel really satisfied with fewer calories.
-However, it’s entirely possible to follow a whole food plant based way of eating and take in more calories than you burn, making it hard to lose weight.
+However, it’s entirely possible to follow a whole-food plant-based way of eating and take in more calories than you burn, making it hard to lose weight.

 It goes back to the logic of metabolic math: